-She retreats to her Hawaii cabin each winter, and teaches Hawaiian massage retreats and publishes books worldwide.
+She retreats to her Hawaii cabin frequently, and teaches Hawaiian massage retreats while publishing books worldwide and coaching authors.
 For more, visit: www.howtolomi.com

 Massage has been the key focus of Nancy's life since her first foot reflexology session in Long Beach, California.
 She moved to Hawaii in the 1970s where she studied anatomy, massage, and Hawaiian culture before receiving her Hawaii State massage license in 1977.
 By 1983, she had a family (two sons) and had founded her first massage school in Kona, the Hawaiian Islands School of Body Therapies.
 She then co-founded the Kona World Champion Ironman Triathlon massage team while preparing apprentices for their state massage licensing exams.
 In the 1990s, she opened her second massage school in Hilo, and studied Science, Biology and the Care and Prevention of Athletic Injuries at the University of Hawaii, Hilo.